scerioli/Global-Preferences-Survey/Article/Appendix.md

 ### Further notes on the replication

 The Figure S7 of @FH_SM could not be replicated because there is no access to raw data.
-For the replication of several tables in the supplementary material, the description of the data sets and the analysis approach was not sufficient for replication.
+For the replication of several tables in their supplementary material, the description of the data sets, and the analysis approach was not sufficient for replication.

 # References